organicmaps/subways/README.md

 ## Adding Stop Areas To OSM

-To quickly add `stop_area` relations for the entire city, use the `make_stop_areas.py` script from the `stop_area` directory.
+To quickly add `stop_area` relations for the entire city, use the `tools/stop_areas/make_stop_areas.py` script.
 Give it a bounding box or a `.json` file download from Overpass API.
-It would produce an JOSM XML file that you should manually check in JOSM.
+It would produce a JOSM XML file that you should manually check in JOSM.
 After that just upload it.

 ## Author and License